ansible/molecule/doc/source/examples.rst

 Systemd Container
 =================

-To start a service which requires systemd, in an `unprivileged` container, configure `molecule.yml` with a systemd compliant image, tmpfs, volumes, and command as follows.
-[1]_
+To start a service which requires systemd, `in a non-privileged container`_, configure ``molecule.yml`` with a systemd compliant image, tmpfs, volumes, and command as follows.

 .. code-block:: yaml